AkumaVenom/Digimon-MMO-3D/README.md

 # 🔄 Persistent Replicated Digivolution

-Digivolution is already a major working system in Digimon MMO 3D.

-Introduced in **v0.13.0-alpha_PolishedReplicatedDigivolution** and retained by the current v0.14.0 baseline, the system adds persistent, server-authoritative evolution directly to owned Digimon.

 Digivolution is **data-driven rather than hard-coded to a single linear chain**.
 Species can expose zero, one or many outgoing paths, allowing branching families such as one Rookie Digimon progressing toward different Champion forms.
 Reverse or de-Digivolution paths can also be deliberately authored when desired.

 The framework supports the project's normal Digimon stages: